azurecorner/private-dns-resolver-outbound-endpoint/README.md

 Delegate the inbound and outbound subnets to Microsoft.Network/dnsResolvers.
 In the spoke virtual network, configure the custom DNS server to use the private IP address of the DNS resolver inbound endpoint (e.g., 10.200.0.70).

-To setup  DNS Private Resolver inbound endpoint, you need the following infrastructure:
+To setup  DNS Private Resolver , you need the following infrastructure:

 - **A Hub virtual network with two subnets:**
   - Inbound subnet delegated to Microsoft.Network/dnsResolvers